libuv/libuv/docs/src/timer.rst

     Start the timer. `timeout` and `repeat` are in milliseconds.

-    If `timeout` is zero, the callback fires on the next event loop iteration.
+    If `timeout` is zero, it is changed to one.
+Previous versions of the documentation claimed that such a timer would "run on the next event loop iteration" but that did not actually work as advertised.

     If `repeat` is non-zero, the callback fires first after `timeout` milliseconds and then repeatedly after `repeat` milliseconds.